Teenage Mutant Ninja Turtles (1987 TV series) season 5

 The fifth season of Teenage Mutant Ninja Turtles aired in 1991.
-First being located on the Volcanic Asteroid in Dimension X where it remained throughout season 4, for most of this season, the Technodrome is frozen at the North Pole.
+In the season premiere, the Technodrome escapes from Dimension X again, but thanks to Donatello's quick thinking, it crash lands and ends up frozen at the North Pole for most of the season.
 The transport modules from season 3 are reused, this time to drill underneath Canada and into New York City.

 Episodes #119 and #120 originally ran as a 1-hour prime-time special titled "Planet Of The Turtleoids".
 When reran, it was split into two parts.